(Comments)

 The previous post shows you how to build a security camera powered by Raspberry Pi and Movidius neural compute stick that detects people in real time and saves only useful image frames.
 This time, I will show you how understanding just enough of the source code to add an Arduino servo turret turns the camera automatically to follow people it detects.

 Whether you come from the background of programming in C for Arduino or comfortable coding in Python, getting a grasp of how the code work shouldn't be too hard.
 Considering our aim to modify the code and add some servo logic.
 There is no prior requirement for deep learning knowledge before digging into the code and customize it since deep learning model is already packed into a computation graph, a specially formatted file the neural compute sticks understands how to take the input image and generate the object detection outputs.
-The computation graph is compiled when you call the make run_cam command previously which invokes the mvNCCompile command in the back.
+The computation graph is compiled when you call make run_cam

 Next, all heavy lifting of the object detection is done in just two lines, an image goes into the NCS comes out the detection result.
 You will see alternative API calls to do this in a non-synchronized manner in the final section.